Can I become an IAS officer?

 The IAS officer has to live up to certain norms of behavior which, in the long run, can bring them immense success, but might be painful in the short run.
 Acting in accordance with laws and rules or pointing out their implications can sometimes be termed as risk-aversing behavior.
 There can be others who may try to get short-run advantages by using their closeness to political masters.
 In the long-run, however, people who have acted in accordance with norms and delivered

 Results are generally able to come up and be recognized.
 Such civil servants are well-respected by peer groups, subordinates, the people and even the political parties across the spectrum.
-Listed below are the qualities of a successful IAS Officer:
+Here is a list of 19 qualities that you must posses to become a good IAS Officer:

 - High personal integrity: Maintain high personal integrity.
 The strength of IAS is people’s faith in their integrity and honesty.
 This will give you strength to get your way with the political executives who respect such honest officers.
 Even in corrupt regimes, such officers are respected